Parkland Shooting Survivors Slam Betsy DeVos For Doing Nothing About Gun Violence And Exploiting The Tragedy

 “I’m telling you I knew who the kid was,” Medina told investigators.
 “Because we had a meeting about him last year and we said, ‘If there’s gonna be anybody who’s gonna come to this school and shoot this school up, ‘gonna be that kid.'”

 The day of the shooting, he watched Cruz walk across campus before entering the school building and committing the crime.
-Instead of intervening or calling a “Code Red”, Medina called Taylor via radio warning him to keep his eyes open.
+Instead of intervening or calling a “Code Red,” Medina called Taylor via radio warning him to keep his eyes open.
 When the gunfire started, Taylor hid in a janitor’s closet.

 Broward County Public Schools spokesperson Nadine Drew told USA Today that Medina and Taylor have since been reassigned to roles off-campus “until further notice.”